 This PlanWorks Decision Guide is intended to help Metropolitan Planning Organizations, State Departments of Transportations, and other partners fully integrate pedestrian and bicycle planning and design into the formal transportation planning process.
 It provides detailed information on how multimodal transportation can be incorporated into specific steps in the planning process.

-Key Decisions that are grayed-out have no specific relevance to the individual application or topic area but are still accessible from this graphic.
+Hover over the highlighted Key Decisions to understand the specific relationship of bicycles and pedestrians to the decision.
+Click on any highlighted Key Decision for more information about questions, data, and relationships that support this interface.
+Key Decisions that are greyed-out have no specific relevance to the individual application or topic area but are still accessible from this graphic.